-In net inflow months, the Subscription Price and Redemption Price or Special Redemption Price, as the case may be, of the Units will be based on the Vacant Possession Value and the spread between the Subscription Price and Redemption Prices or Special Redemption Prices, as the case may be, will be approximately 1 per cent.
-In net outflow months the Redemption Price will be based on an adjustment to the Net Asset Value for those properties that would need to be sold at market value to meet the net outflow less sale costs.
-The properties that would be sold to meet the net outflow, and accordingly to be valued at a price that reflects the ability to sell immediately, will be at the Manager's discretion.
+In net inflow quarters, the Subscription Price and Redemption Price or Special Redemption Price, as the case may be, of the Units will be based on the Vacant Possession Value and the spread between the Subscription Price and Redemption Prices or Special Redemption Prices, as the case may be, will be approximately 1 per cent.
+In net outflow quarters the Redemption Price will be based on an adjustment to the Net Asset Value for those properties that would need to be sold at market value to meet the net outflow, and accordingly to be valued at a price that reflects the ability to sell immediately, will be at the Manager's discretion.
 This would have the effect of significantly widening the spread between the Subscription Price and Redemption Prices.
 The benefit of any spread will be retained for the benefit of the Fund and remaining investors.